DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 # What Is Didact?

-Didact is an open source, standalone, fullstack, atomic .NET job orchestation platform.
+Didact is an open source, standalone, fullstack .NET job orchestation platform.
 Almost the entire platform is written exclusively in C# with the exception of Didact UI, which is a VueJS-powered web dashboard.

 ## Code First